 The Generation Change Fellows Program partners with young leaders across the globe to foster collaboration, build resilience and strengthen capacity as they transform local communities.
-It is a partnership between the U.S. Institute of Peace and the USC Center for Religion and Civic Culture.
+It is a partnership between the U.S. Institute of Peace (USIP) and the USC Center for Religion and Civic Culture.